 Credit bureaus follow rules that define who can see your credit report and how they can use it.
 Those allowed to see your credit report include: banks, credit unions and other financial institutions, credit card companies, car leasing companies, retailers, mobile phone companies, insurance companies, governments, employers, and landlords.
 These businesses or individuals use your credit report to help them inform lending decisions about you.

 Generally, you need to give permission or your consent, for a business or individual to access your credit report.
 In the provinces of Nova Scotia, Prince Edward Island and Saskatchewan, a business or an individual only needs to tell you (verbally) that they are checking your credit report.
-Other provinces require they obtain your written consent to check your credit report.
+Other provinces require them to obtain your written consent to check your credit report.
 Some provincial laws allow government representatives such as judges and the police to see parts of your credit report without your consent.

 5 tips to build a good credit score